 Jumping on the trampolines by the Lorne Sea Baths is one of Lorne’s great traditions.
-However at $7 for 10 minutes it's pretty steep compared to some of the trampoline parks in Melbourne where you get to stay for an hour (or more).
+However the cost is pretty steep compared to some of the trampoline parks in Melbourne where you get to stay for an hour (or more).

 So instead I spend $10 for two kids to run for 10 minutes around and around the floating Aqua Orb!